Healy-Hyperspatial/stac-api-extensions-catalogs/README.md

 ## Introduction

 This extension enables a **Federated STAC API** architecture.
-It transforms the API Root into a "Catalog of Catalogs" (Portal), allowing a single API to serve as a registry for multiple independent data providers.
+It adds a dedicated /catalogs endpoint that serves as a machine-readable registry for multiple independent data providers, without altering the standard behavior of the API Root..

 In this model, the API has a fixed-depth "Hub and Spoke" structure:
 1.  **Global Root (`/`)**: The entry point.
 It remains a standard STAC Landing Page but includes a link to the **Catalogs Registry**.